February 2, 2026

 2. Selenium

-Selenium a widely used QA tools due to its open-source nature and extensive ecosystem.
-It supports multiple programming languages and browsers, making it a common foundation for custom automation frameworks.
+Selenium is a widely used QA tool due to its open-source nature and extensive ecosystem.
+It supports multiple browsers as well as programming languages, making it a common foundation for custom automation frameworks.

 While it requires more setup and maintenance compared to newer tools, Selenium’s flexibility ensures it will continue to be relevant in 2026, especially for teams with strong automation expertise.